dkirkby/E4S/projects/Chatter.md

 ```
 Notice that we require the bus to be idle for `MSG_BITS+1` bit durations before each message, which effectively imposes at least 50% deadtime on this protocol.
 What might go wrong without this long idle-time requirement?
 Modern protocols avoid this using techniques such as [bit stuffing](https://en.wikipedia.org/wiki/Bit_stuffing).

-We use the on-board red LED (connected to D13) to monitor the transmitter.
-Note its activity when this program is running.
+Open the Mu Serial window and compare the output with the indicator LED flashes.
 Make sure you understand why the code produces the sequence of flashes you observe before proceeding to the next step of this project.

-To complete this section, untether your transmitter with the following steps:
+To complete this section, untether your transmitter and power the receiver with the following steps:
  - Eject the CIRCUITPY usb drive from your computer.
  - Close the Serial window in the Mu editor (if it was open).
- - Disconnect the USB cable at the M4.
+ - Disconnect the USB cable from the transmitter Pico.
- - Plug in the 9VDC to a wall socket and connect to your M4.
- - Make sure the DC_JACK switch is ON.
+ - Plug the USB cable into your second Pico, which will be our receiver.

-You should now see the red LED flashing the same sequence.
+You should now see the transmitter LED flashing the same sequence as before, since it is receiving USB power (5V, GND) from the receiver Pico's USB connection via jumper wires.

 ## Build the Receiver